orwel1984/cpp/Foundational-Concepts/Shared_ptr.md

 ### Cost of Reference Counting

 -   Reference count memory <u>must be dynamically</u> created.
-- Incrementing/decrementing a reference count must be atomic.
+- <mark>Incrementing/decrementing a reference count must be atomic.</mark>
 - There is also a virtual function involved, which is used to ensure that the pointed-to-object is properly destroyed.
 Hence, the cost includes the machinery for virtual functions.

 - works best when default deleter, default allocator with std::make_shared is used.
 In this case the